qizhenghao/Travel/README.md

-# travel
+# Travel
-An android App for recording travel notes
+An android app for recording travel notes